-I offer an opportunity for people from all walks of life aged 16 and up to talk through whatever it is that has brought you to therapy.
-With my non-directive, honest and non-judgemental approach, I aim to provide a safe and comfortable setting for healing conversation and self-understanding.
+With my non-directive, honest and non-judgemental approach, I aim to provide a safe and comfortable setting for empathy, self-understanding, and healing conversation.

-I can offer online sessions via Zoom with the option for video call, voice call, or text.
+I currently offer online sessions via Zoom with the option for video call, voice call, or text.
 I also offer in-person walk and talk sessions – if you choose this option, we will meet at an agreed location and hold the session over a 50-minute walk.
-I also offer home visits.
+I can also offer home visits when necessary.

 Call or email to arrange a free chat to discuss how we can work together.

 I have a Level 4 qualification in Person-Centred Counselling and continue to build on this through various relevant training programmes(certificates available on request).
 My approach is Person-Centred Integrative.
 I qualified as a counsellor in 2019 and have been working with college-age students and adults ever since.

 I have a Bachelor’s Degree in Interpersonal Communication and a Master’s in Education - both from the USA.
 I originally trained as a teacher in Virginia, but life brought me to Lancashire where I have worked in education (teaching and pastoral) for over ten years.
 During this time, I faced the opportunity to support students through personal struggles and mental health issues, which naturally led me on a path to counselling.

 British Association for Counselling & Psychotherapy (BACP)

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).